 Dues for the group are still only 50.00 (waived for full time students) this semester to help cover costs.
 If the dues are a hardship for a member, they can speak to thier section leader who will confidentially discuss waiving them with the President.
 Members are also expected to reumburse the Society for the cost of music which they can then keep.
 The desire of the Society is to keep costs down to remove financial barriers to membership as much as possible.

 Optional sectional rehearsals may be offered as necessary; several times a semester rehearsals are accompanied by a social activity.

 Our rehearsal time is valuable: we learn a great deal of music for each concert.
 Therefore, many members come to rehearsal early in order to take care of business matters and to socialize.
 Because we strive for the best artistic product possible, RCS has an attendance policy which allows no more than three absences during each concert period.
+If you need to be out fo rmore than that, speak to the director and try to work something out.
 You will be expected to review your music on your own, so you will be fully prepared for concerts.
-We also try to prepare an inexpensive rehearsal disc for each concert, and provide online links when possible which you can use to practice at home
+We also try to prepare a rehearsal disc for each concert, and provide online links when possible which you can use to practice at home

 A cultural icon on the New Hampshire Seacoast, RCS attracts members from throughout Rockingham County and bordering towns in Maine and Massachusetts.
 Singers rehearse weekly.

 The purpose of RCS is to foster the art of performing Choral Music of all periods and styles.
 The society strives to present concerts of the highest quality to the community.
 Foremost, this group exists for the enjoyment and education of singers and audience.